 Much has changed in the North American liquefied natural gas (LNG) market in the past decade.
 Throughout the early to mid-2000’s, concerns over decreasing conventional supplies of domestic natural gas led to bullish predictions about future LNG demand in North America, resulting in an investment boom to build new LNG import facilities.

-Around 2008, dramatic changes in the market on account of surging U.S. unconventional natural gas production (mostly from shale gas) started to change the outlook for LNG imports.
+Around 2008, dramatic changes in the North American natural gas market began, driven by surging U.S. unconventional natural gas production (mostly from shale gas).
+This changed the outlook for LNG imports.
 Natural gas production increased, North American prices fell significantly, and the expected need for imported LNG collapsed.
 In fact, LNG exports began to be contemplated.

 As unconventional gas production increases, the U.S. is becoming increasingly self-sufficient with respect to natural gas.
 Pipeline exports from Canada to the U.S. are decreasing.
-With ample unconventional resources, industry is shifting its focus from importing LNG into North America to exporting LNG from North America.
+With ample unconventional resources, industry has shifted its focus from importing LNG into North America to exporting LNG from North America.
 The export of LNG could facilitate Canadian natural gas production growth and result in significant investment, jobs and economic growth.